Buy a reservation

 - Notifications are sent only to the EA notification contacts.

-- Users added to a reservation using RBAC (IAM) permission don't receive any email notifications.
+- Users added to a reservation using Azure RBAC (IAM) permission don't receive any email notifications.

 For customers with individual subscriptions: